 In 1923, Russell Stover Candies, a brand known nationally, originated in a Colorado factory in Denver.

-On April 1, 1924, armed students patrolled the campus after a burning cross was found, the climax of tensions between Regis College and the locally-powerful Ku Klux Klan.
+On April 1, 1924, armed students patrolled the campus after a burning cross was found, during tensions between Regis College and the Ku Klux Klan.

-In 1924, the Ku Klux Klan achieved dominance in Colorado politics, exerting significant control over the Democratic and Republican parties, including the governor's office and city governments.
+In 1924, the Ku Klux Klan Colorado Realm achieved dominance in Colorado politics, controlling both local and state Democrat and Republican parties.

 By the U.S. census in 1930, the population of Colorado first exceeded one million residents.

-In 1930, Monfort of Colorado, Inc., which later evolved into Swift packed meat of Greeley, was established.
+In 1930, Monfort of Colorado, Inc. was established, which later evolved into the present-day Swift packed meat of Greeley.

-On November 8, 1932, Colorado approved the repeal of alcohol prohibition, more than a year before the Twenty-first Amendment to the United States Constitution was ratified.
+On November 8, 1932, Colorado approved the repeal of alcohol prohibition, which occurred more than a year before the Twenty-first Amendment to the United States Constitution was ratified.

 In 1935, the Agricultural College of Colorado was renamed the Colorado State College of Agriculture and Mechanic Arts.